BoltzRnD/DarkScope/Hardware/DarkScope-Board/ReadMe.md

 Note-
-1. LCD "LED-A" connected to 5V for now, can be chenged to vcc
+1. LCD "LED-A" connected to 5V for now, can be changed to vcc